cs640-fall20205/homework-3-mongodb-Susmitha123-Sri/src/mongo/Assignment.md

   print("\tdb.<collection>.update(query, update, options)");
   print("\tdb.<collection>.remove(query)");
   print("\tdb.<collection>.stats()");
-  // ...prints other available helpers
 }

-Insight: The help() function is a simple JavaScript command that just prints a list of available collection functions.
+Insight: The help() function is a simple command that just prints a list of available collection functions.
 It shows that MongoDB commands are easy-to-use helpers made for users in the shell.

-  db.collection.findOne()
 function (query, projection, options) {
   const cursor = this.find(query, projection, -1, 0, 0, options);
   if (!cursor.hasNext()) return null;
   const doc = cursor.next();
   cursor.close();
   return doc;
 }

  Insight: The findOne() function works by using the find() command but only returns the first document.
 It helps beginners understand that MongoDB’s shell functions are built on top of one another.

-  db.collection.stats()
 function (scale) {
   return this._db.runCommand({ collStats: this.getName(), scale: scale });
 }
 Insight: The stats() function calls the collStats command on the server to get collection details.